 Jessie Rae Price ’18 realized she wanted to be a broadcast journalist during high school while leading assemblies for 2,000 of her peers.
 Instead of feeling anxious, talking in front of people gave her adrenaline.
 This excitement led Price to proactively take steps toward achieving her journalistic goals.

-While at the University of Oregon School of Journalism and Communication, she learned how to make a career out of her innate curiosity, interest in pop culture, and strong social skills.
-Now, Price lives in Los Angeles and continues to embrace her love for entertainment news while working towards her dream of hosting a lifestyle show.
+While at the University of Oregon School of Journalism and Communication, she learned how to make a career out of her innate curiosity, interest in pop culture and strong social skills.
+Now, Price lives in Los Angeles and continues to embrace her love for entertainment news while working toward her dream of hosting a lifestyle show.